WBTJ: WRCL

 In 1998, ABS was merged with SFX Broadcasting.
 On September 2, 1998, new management decided to dump the alternative format, citing low revenues.
 They stunted with 24 hours of construction sound effects and later stunted with soft rock music and TV theme songs.
 Two days later, they switched to oldies as Cool 106.5, and changed its call letters to WRCL the following month.
 WRCL's owners SFX went through a series of mergers, first as Capstar, then AMFM.
 In the fall of 2000, AMFM merged with Clear Channel, which would be renamed iHeartMedia in 2014.

 WBTJ

-On June 11, 2001, at 5 p.m., the station flipped to Urban as "106.5 the Beat" and changed call letters to WBTJ.
-(This was the second time that the "Beat" moniker had been used in the market, the first being WBBT from 1999 to 2000.)
+On June 11, 2001, at 5 p.m., the station flipped to urban as "106.5 the Beat" and changed call letters to WBTJ.
+(This was the second time that the "Beat" moniker had been used in the market, the first being WBBT-FM from 1999 to 2000.)

 On November 1, 2017, iHeartMedia announced that WBTJ, along with all of their sister stations in Richmond and Chattanooga, would be sold to Entercom due to that company's merger with CBS Radio.
 The sale was completed on December 19, 2017.